-The goodwill on consolidation of approximately RM11,242,000 in the current financial year was in respect of the acquisition of Continental Resources Sdn.
-Bhd. (the edible oils division of the Group) during the financial year, as disclosed in Note 34 to the financial statements.
+The goodwill on consolidation of approximately RM11,242,000 was in respect of the acquisition of Continental Resources Sdn.
+Bhd. during the previous financial year, as disclosed in Note 33 to the financial statements.

 The recoverable amount of the goodwill associated with the acquisition of Continental Resources Sdn.
-Bhd. (cash generating unit) has been determined based on value in use calculations using cash flow forecast and projections from financial budgets approved by management covering a five-year period and a terminal value.
-The pre-tax discount rate applied to the cash flow forecast and projections and the terminal value and the forecasted growth rates used to extrapolate cash flows for the five-year period and the terminal value are as follows:
+Bhd. (cash generating unit) has been determined based on value in use calculations using cash flow forecast and projections from financial budgets approved by management covering a five-year period.
+The pre-tax discount rate applied to the cash flow forecast and projections and the forecasted growth rates used to extrapolate cash flows for the five-year period are as follows: